Hold an Event or Activity

 • For public safety, drinking water should be available to all people at your event irrespective of the event type or weather conditions.

-• In the vast majority of cases, it is a legal requirement to ensure free drinking water is available when alcohol is being sold.
+• It is a legal requirement to ensure free drinking water is available when alcohol is being sold.

 • Free, clean and accessible drinking water is recommended, when possible.